thomasteplick/geometricclassification-cpp/README.md

 such as ellipsoids, parabloids, cubes, boxes, planes, lemniscates, cardiods, four-leaf rose, or cones.
 It slices the geometric objects along axial planes in the Cartesian coordinate system.
 The object can be solids as well as surfaces.
-It gives an overview of the planes in i, j, k axes along with the option of zooming in on a particular axial plane.
-It is possible to select and view particular planes in the geometric object with different step sizes.
+The program provides a display geometric option to display a particular class, axis, and range of planes.
+The planes are displayed at two-second intervals.
+The densities are shown with their integer values and displayed in color in order to distinguish the varying densities.
 It will classify the geometric object and display the results.
 It does this by comparing the noisy test samples that are displaced randomly in space with references of the geometric objects that are noise free and centered.
-The metrics are mass sums of the rows and columns of plane in each axes in the Cartesian coordinate system.
+The metrics are mass sums of the rows and columns of the planes in each axes in the Cartesian coordinate system.
 The least square error determines how the sample is classified.
 The difference between the reference class mass sums and the test sample is the error.
 </p>